gbif/ipt/dataQualityChecklist.md

 ## Introduction

-Use this checklist to help review biodiveristy datasets.
+Use this checklist to help review biodiversity datasets.
 Note it is particularly suited for checking occurrence and sampling event datasets.

-The checklist will help ensures that the data is complete meaning it contain valid answers to the five Ws:
+The checklist will help ensure that the data is complete, meaning it contains valid answers to the five Ws:

 * [x] [What event happened?](dataQualityChecklist#what-event-happened)
 * [x] [Who performed the event?](dataQualityChecklist#who-performed-the-event)